Delight, Arkansas: History

 The coming of the new railroad brought new industry to Delight.
 R.B.
 F Key was interested in the timber business and he saw in the forests of virgin timber a veritable gold mine.
 He secured a site and proceeded to build a saw mill and planer.
 Early on a morning 1897 the whistle sounded and the wheels began to turn.
 Lumber was shipped far and near on the railroad but it was also used to build new houses for the residents of the Delight.
 Business boomed and so did Delight.
 Near the town, large deposits of gravel offered more industry.
 So carloads of gravel was also shipped over the new railroad.
 Key built a large hotel to accommodate the drummers who descended on the town to sell their wares to the rapidly expanding business district.
 Some of the early merchants were A. E. Westbrook, C. E. Reid, Bose and Jim Bratton, and the Geiser brothers.
 O. L Mckinney owned and operated the first cold drink stand.
 As the town grew, a need for a doctor arose.
-Antoine, a neighboring town 5 miles away, had shared its Dr. Kirkham with the community of Delight for a number of years.
-So Dr. Rice was the first to become the town's physician in 1903.
-After Dr. Rice, Dr. Rodgers moved to Delight from Mississippi and practiced medicine for several years.
-Other doctors who gave unstintingly of their time were Dr. Walls, Dr. Newt Slaughter, Dr. Joe Thomasson, Dr. W. P. Hemby, and Dr. B. S. Stokes.
-Dr. Hemby's brother, Hosea, operated a drug store.
+Antoine, a neighboring town 5 miles away, had shared its Kirkham with the community of Delight for a number of years.
+So Rice was the first to become the town's physician in 1903.
+After Rice, Rodgers moved to Delight from Mississippi and practiced medicine for several years.
+Other doctors who gave unstintingly of their time were Walls, Newt Slaughter, Joe Thomasson, W. P. Hemby, and B. S. Stokes. brother, Hosea, operated a drug store.
 Ed Brewer became the town's first post master.

 About the year 1909 Key sold his saw mill and planer to the Blakely brothers and for six to seven years they continued to operate the mill.
 But the forest had been mostly cut over and the saw mill business could no longer be profitable to the owners.
 So the business was closed and people became interested in other work.
 Farming was one of the principal occupations with cotton as the leading crop.
 By 1919 Delight was a very good cotton market.
 The twenties were very prosperous years.
 Money was plentiful and credit was easy.
 When the depression hit in 1930, Delight, like, all other towns and cities across the nation, became paralyzed with fear.
 But they never gave up hope for a better day.
 And that day came in 1936, when the Ozan Lumber Company of Prescott began construction of a large saw mill and planer and by January 1937 the wheels of industry began to turn again for the city.
 New housing projects were completed and for the second time Delight became a thriving mill town.